gigirassy/academic-paper/content/_index.md

 **Terms of Service:** Don't be the reason why Squawktalk leaves and you should be good.

 ## Recent updates:
+* Redlib is no longer public due to clankers and is under basic auth.
+To access it, unabbreviate the subdomain (rl), put it backwards, add .blitzw.in to it, and log in with username ``guest`` and the password, which is the name of my favorite character, but with Is replaced with exclamation marks.
 * Breezewiki has been deprecated.
 * Privatebin and Send are back.
 * Invidious is on hold for now.